sogebot/sogeBot/docs/_master/howto/write-own-system.md

 ```

 #### Parsers

 ##### Required values

-- `name`: name of parser, this will also set function which will run in system
+* `name`: name of parser, this will also set function which will run in system

 ##### Default values

-- `fireAndForget`: if parser should run in background and we don't care about result, e.g. stats counting. `false`
+* `fireAndForget`: if parser should run in background and we don't care about
+  result, e.g. stats counting. `false`
-- `priority`: what priority should be given to parser, higher priority, sooner it will run. `constants.LOW`
+* `priority`: what priority should be given to parser, higher priority, sooner
+  it will run. `constants.LOW`
-- `permission`: sets default permission for parser. `constants.VIEWERS`
+* `permission`: sets default permission for parser. `permission.VIEWERS`

 ``` typescript
 const options: InterfaceSettings = {